angular/flex-layout/README.md

 # Flex Layout

-Angular Flex Layout provides a sophisticated layout API using FlexBox CSS + mediaQuery.
-This module provides Angular (v2.x and higher) developers with component layout features using a custom Layout API, mediaQuery observables,and injected DOM flexbox-2016 css stylings.
+Angular Flex Layout provides a sophisticated layout API using Flexbox CSS + mediaQuery.
+This module provides Angular (v2.x and higher) developers with component layout features using a custom Flex Layout API, mediaQuery observables, and injected DOM flexbox-2016 css stylings.

-The Layout engine intelligently automates the process of applying appropriate FlexBox CSS to browser view hierarchies.
-This automation also addresses many of the complexities and workarounds encountered with the traditional, manual, CSS-only application of Flexbox CSS.
+The Flex Layout engine intelligently automates the process of applying appropriate Flexbox CSS to browser view hierarchies.
+This automation also addresses many of the complexities and workarounds encountered with the traditional, manual, CSS-only application of box CSS.

 ---

-The sources for this package are in the [Flex-Layout](https://github.com/angular/flex-layout) repository. <br/>
+The sources for this package are in the [Flex Layout](https://github.com/angular/flex-layout) repository. <br/>
 Please file issues and pull requests against that repo.

 License: MIT